nicobako/when-exactly/docs/index.md

 ## Rationale

-Why are rogrammers are restricted to working with _date-time_ and _date_ objects while needing to work with dates?
+When we, as _ordinary people_, talk about dates and times we use words like _months, weeks, days, years, etc._

-People tend to think and communicate about time in terms of _years_, _months_, _weeks_, _days_, _hours_, _minutes_, etc.
+Yet, when we, _as developers_, have to work with dates in code we are limited to concepts like _datetime, date, and time_.

-When-Exactly is a library that aims to bring these types into the hands of developers, so they can write more expressive code when working with dates.
+When-Exactly is a library that aims to bring useful date and time abstractions into the hands of developers, so they can write more expressive code.

 ## Overview